-ProtonMail solves this problem by making PGP encryption automatic and built-in.
+ProtonMail solves this problem by making PGP encryption automatic and built-in for all emails sent between ProtonMail accounts.
+You can also easily encrypt emails to non-ProtonMail users.
 Anyone can create a free ProtonMail account in a minute or two and immediately start sending PGP emails.
 ProtonMail can also offer a high level of privacy because we don’t require any identifying information to create an account.

 ProtonMail also offers full PGP support, allowing advanced users to send and receive PGP-encrypted emails from non-ProtonMail users right in their mailbox.
 For traditional PGP users, this is by far the simplest way to communicate with other PGP users while still having the convenience of ProtonMail.
 Follow the link to learn how to use ProtonMail as your PGP client.

 As supercomputers get faster and new encryption standards gain popularity, ProtonMail will continue to adapt to new cyber threats and the needs of our users.
 Our cryptographers are working hard on new projects, like Key Transparency and Source Code Transparency.
 We also recently upgraded our users to elliptic curve cryptography, which maximizes security and efficiency.
 With the support of our community, we’re building a safer Internet upon its time-tested foundations.